 Trip Tips: Whitewater State Park in southeast Minnesota

-Naturalist programs : Whitewater has a full-time naturalist, who organizes wildflower and morel walks, owl prowls, bird-banding and monthly old-time music and bluegrass jams in summer.
+Naturalist programs: Whitewater has a full-time naturalist, who organizes wildflower and morel walks, owl prowls and bird-banding programs.

 In the winter, there are snowshoe treks and golden-eagle spotting trips.